Cheapest Neighborhoods in Stamford, CT

 Units Available

 If you’re looking for a great, affordable neighborhood in Stamford, Harbor Point might be the perfect place!
-It has an average rent price of $3,027, while the city’s average stands at $2,704.
-In the last year, prices have decreased by 0.5%.
-Harbor Point is near Purchase College, Clarks Hill Plaza, and Pace University, White Plains.
+It has an average rent price of $3,153, while the city’s average stands at $2,786.
+In the last year, prices have increased by 3.5%.
+Harbor Point is near Purchase College, Pace University, White Plains, and Manhattanville College.

 West Side-Waterside-South End